You are here

-Students entering the Master of Music in Music Education degree are expected to have a Bachelor of Music in Music Education degree or another Bachelor of Music degree with teacher certification.
-For those persons holding initial certification to teach music K-12 in the State of New York, all degree programs in The Crane School of Music are designed to fulfill the academic requirements for professional certification to teach music K-12 in the State of New York.
+Students entering the Master of Music in Music Education degree are expected to have a Bachelor of Music in Music Education degree or another Bachelor of Music degree with New York State (or equivalent) music teacher certification.
+For those persons holding initial certification to teach music K-12 in the State of New York, all degree programs in The Crane School of Music are designed to fulfill the academic requirements for professional certification to teach K-12 music in the State of New York.

 However, international students seeking a Master of Music degree in Music Education without New York certification may apply with a music degree other than the Bachelor of Music in Music Education degree.

 Alternatively, for students who have a Bachelor of Music degree in an area other than Music Education, and who are interested in getting both music teacher certification and a Master of Music in Music Education degree, The Crane School of Music offers a combined certification/Masters option.
 Typically this program can be completed in two years plus an additional semester of student teaching.
 Contact the Crane graduate office for more information (firstname.lastname@example.org).

 The Master of Music in Music Education has both a thesis and a non-thesis options.
 All students begin in the non-thesis option, but can opt for the thesis option once they begin the degree.
 To see the degree requirements for either option, click here.

 Piano students can also consider adding the Concentration in Piano Pedagogy while in the Music Education degree.
 A Master of Music double major in both Performance and Music Education is also possible for qualified students.